sdether/mongodb-csharp/README.rst

 - POCO entities.
   - We don't force your entities into anything.
 While you may have to tweak some things to allow for persistence, those times should be few and far between.
 - Automapping
-  - no need to use xml or create classes for mapping, the framework is able to map your objects to and from mongo without any help.
+  - no need to use xml or create classes for mapping; the mapper is able to map your objects to and from mongo without any help.
   - There is some robust convention support for tweaking if you desire, and almost every option has the ability to be overriden on a class/member basis.
 - Linq
   - Linq is fully supported and, while it isn't complete, will get you most of the way there.